akka/akka-http/docs/src/main/paradox/routing-dsl/rejections.md

 another route that can complete it.
 If there are more rejections all of them will be picked up and collected.

-If the request cannot be completed by (a branch of) the route structure an enclosing @ref[handleRejections](directives/execution-directives/handleRejections.md) directive can be used to convert a set of rejections into an @apidoc[HttpResponse] (which, in most cases, will be an error response).
+If the request cannot be completed by (a branch of) the route structure an enclosing @ref[handleRejections](directives/execution-directives/handleRejections.md) directive can be used to convert a set of rejections into an @apidoc[HttpResponse] - which typically would be an error response.
 `Route.seal()` internally wraps its argument route with the @ref[handleRejections](directives/execution-directives/handleRejections.md) directive in order to "catch" and handle any rejection.